gabrielecasto/Local-Volatility-Equilibria/README.md

 This repository contains an empirical R project that explores the **localization of local volatility equilibria** across S&P 500 stocks using high-frequency intraday data.

 The code is designed as an experimental research pipeline.
-Its goal is not to provide a trading strategy, but to investigate whether groups of stocks can be identified whose realized volatility dynamics display relatively stable and cohesive relationships over time.
+Its goal is to investigate whether groups of stocks can be identified whose realized volatility dynamics display relatively stable and cohesive relationships over time.

 The project starts from minute-level stock prices, computes realized volatility, studies relative volatility structures, and then applies several stability-based and cohesion-based selection methods to search for local volatility equilibria.